wouterbulten/wouterbulten.github.io/_posts/2015-02-13-first-steps-with-gpy.markdown

 	pip install gpy

-and GPy and it's dependencies should be installed.
+and GPy and its dependencies should be installed.

 > _Note:_ GPy does not work smoothly with Python 3+.
 An [attempt](https://github.com/wouterbulten/GPy/tree/python3) to do a 'quick and dirty' conversion did not work reliably.
 I suggest you use an 2.* installation of Python in combination with GPy until its authors update the framework.